jodreclado/ts-app/README.md

-A toy app that I'm working on for a bit of practice.
+A [toy app](https://jodreclado.github.io/ts-app/) that I'm working on for a bit of practice.

-Not mvery fancy at the moment...
+Not very fancy at the moment...

 ## Usage
 ```